-We provide you with personal advice, not general stock tips.
-This means that we consider your personal circumstances and then advise you on what stocks you need to be holding, or what you may need to dispose of.
+We provide you with general advice.
+This means that we advise you on what stocks you need to be holding, or what you may need to dispose of.

 We will proactively inform you of any recommendations.
-We won’t give you advice on other matters such as taxation, but we can liaise with your accountant at tax time.
+We won’t dabble in your other affairs or give you advice on other matters such as taxation, but we can liaise with your accountant at tax time.

 Will anyone call me if I need to be selling something?

 Yes, we will contact you if we believe that action needs to be taken.
 This is because firstly we are not a simple newsletter service.
 Secondly, we do not have thousands of clients like a large broking house.
 We only take on a limited number of clients which means we have time to have a conversation with you about your portfolio.